6 Reasons the Elderly Need Pets

 1. Promote Increased Physical Activity

 It is important for seniors to walk or engage in some type of physical activity regularly.
 Numerous studies have found that people of all ages who care for pets tend to be more active.
 Many people increase their activity levels specifically to meet the exercise needs of their pets.

 When people age, they many times feel unappreciated, disregarded or left behind.
 Pets serve as a support system, providing lavish amounts of acceptance and validation.

 Pets can help an elderly person know that they still matter -- a lot.

-People who care for pets often have lower blood pressure, improved cholesterol levels and better heart health, says Dr. Ali.
-The American Heart Association even issued a scientific statement in 2013.
+People who care for pets often have lower blood pressure, improved cholesterol levels and better heart health.
 Research published in The American Journal of Cardiology says that heart attack patients are four times less likely to die if they have a dog.

 Pets are profoundly therapeutic in every sense of the word, and thus they almost always enhance the overall well-being of their owners.
 As long as a senior is physically able to care for pets, they are certain to enrich his or her life considerably.